-During the March through July, 2023 monitoring events, water was observed being released from Haiwee reservoir.
+During the March through July 2023 monitoring events, water was observed to be released from Haiwee reservoir.
 In June 2023 water was observed to be flowing down Little Lake Canyon and onto the Little Lake Ranch property.
 In September 2023 water was again observed coming from Haiwee Reservoir and was flowing across the Hay Ranch.

 In late August 2023 a tropical storm caused significant road damage to many of the project roads.
 At Little Lake Ranch the flow was observed to have breached its main channel and was flowing around the North Culvert (RV-245) until it was repaired.
 LA Aqueduct Northern District Daily Report for August 21, 2023 listed a daily total of 5.71 inches of precipitation for the previous day at the South Haiwee Weather Station.
-Many of the damaged roads continue to be unrepaired and inaccessible by vehicle during the First Quarter 2024.
+Many of the damaged roads continue to be unrepaired and inaccessible by vehicle during the Third Quarter 2024.

-Beginning on June 24, 2024 LADWP conducted an Aquifer Test of well V817 in Rose Valley as part of their Rose Valley water storage and recovery project feasibility evaluation.
+According to Coso personnel, LADWP conducted an Aquifer Test on Well V817 in Rose Valley from June 24 to July 3, 2024 as part of their Rose Valley water storage and recovery project feasibility evaluation.